The evolution of binary neutron star post-merger remnants: a review: Short-lived, hypermassive neutron stars

 \subsection{Dynamics and the Collapse Time}

-The short-term dynamics of binary neutron star merger remnants in the first tens of milliseconds and up to a few seconds depends on complicated physics.
-Immediately following the merger, the rotational profile of the remnant and the amount of mass in the disk depend principally on the mass ratio of the progenitor~\cite{bauswein13b, lehner16}.
+The short-term dynamics of binary neutron star merger remnants in the first tens of milliseconds and up to a few seconds depends on physics as yet not completely understood.
+Immediately following the merger, the rotational profile of the remnant and the amount of mass in the disk depend principally on the mass ratio of the progenitor~\citeg{oechslin06, fernandez13, metzger_fernandez14, bernuzzi20} and the equation of state~\citeg{shibata06_diskmass, shibata06, kastaun15}.
 The hot remnant is rotating differentially, has an incredibly strong magnetic field, several large-amplitude oscillation modes, and cools primarily through neutrino emission.
 If the mass of the remnant is above the supramassive limit, then it will collapse within a few seconds of formation.
 General relativistic magnetohydrodynamic simulations are currently inadequate to robustly and reliably determine that lifetime for several reasons.
-First, not all of the aforementioned physics is adequately resolved~\cite[][and see below]{kiuchi18}, and second, the simulations generally only last $\lesssim\unit[50]{ms}$~\cite{ciolfi17} (although see Ref.~\cite{ciolfi19} for recent, long-lived simulations lasting up to \unit[95]{ms} post merger).
+First, not all of the aforementioned physics is adequately resolved~\cite[][and see below]{kiuchi18}, and second, the simulations generally only last $\lesssim\unit[50]{ms}$~\cite{ciolfi17} (although~\cite[see e.g.,][]{ciolfi19, ciolfi20_250ms, shibata21} for recent, long-lived simulations lasting up to \unit[1]{s} post merger).

 Differential rotation of the remnant and thermal pressure are expected to provide extra centrifugal support to sustain the remnant above the maximum rigidly-rotating mass limit.
 When either of these is sufficiently quenched, the remnant will collapse rapidly to form a black hole.
 Conventional wisdom~\cite[e.g.,][]{baumgarte00,shapiro00} states that differential rotation is suppressed on an Alfv\'en timescale, which can be approximately written as